groundstate/gnssview/README.md

 	4 QZSS
 	5 SBAS

 Azimuth and elevation must be in decimal degrees.
 The signal level can be whatever the receiver reports: it is scaled via an entry in the configuration file.
-The satellite identifier needs to be a unique number for each satellite.
+The satellite identifier is specified according to the following scheme:

+	Beidou   1-32
+	GPS      1-37
+	Galileo  1-32
+	GLONASS  1-24
+	QZSS     1-7
+	SBAS     20-40

 Power management
 ----------------